-This class has five homework assignments.
-We encourage you to work through one homework each week if you want to complete the course in six weeks.
-However, all due dates are set at the end the course to give everyone a chance to submit their work for credit despite busy schedules or having enrolled in the class late.
+This class has five homeworks.
+All due dates are set at the end the course, to give everyone a chance to submit their work for credit despite busy schedules or having enrolled in the class late.

 You can drop your lowest homework when calculating your final grade.